 Want to save your precious battery?
 Turning off 5G might help.

-If you favor longevity over speed, changing a simple cellular setting in iOS can help you save power.
+Changing a simple cellular setting in iOS can help your battery life and data plan.
 Let’s discuss how to switch off 5G on your iPhone.

 How to turn off 5G on iPhone

 You can set that switch to 5G On to prefer speed to battery life.
 That will use 5G all the time, disabling the auto-switching algorithm.
 When you enable 5G Auto, your iPhone automatically switches to 4G LTE when the connection isn’t performing.

-Enabling this preference allows you to take advantage of faster speeds when they’re available and conserve battery life when your iPhone’s 5G signal is weak, or you don’t need the faster speeds.
+Enabling this preference allows you to take advantage of faster speeds and conserve battery life when your iPhone’s 5G signal is weak, or you don’t need the faster speeds.

 Should you use 5G on an iPhone?